usafa-astro-331/astro-331-2024-spring/labs/lab_02_remote_sensing/README.md

 ArduCAM-M-2MP communicates with Arduino using both I2C and SPI.
 The Arduino sketch handles these protocols with the `Wire` and `SPI` libraries.
 I2C: sensor configuration.
 SPI: camera commands and data stream (images).

-Note the orientation of the connections in the diagram: the camera board should be vertical with the sensor looking away from the LCD (towards the bottom of the diagram image.
+Note the orientation of the connections in the diagram: the camera board should be vertical with the sensor looking towards the bottom of the diagram image.